Muadh-Adekunle-Monsuru/400L-Notes/CPS 403/Introduction to Software Engineering.md

 - To demonstrate to the developer and the customer that the software meets its requirements.
 - To discover situations in which the behavior of the software is incorrect, undesirable or does not conform to its specification.

+ Validation
+ Free of bugs
+ all requirements have been implemented

+start
+design & development
+Validation
+Evolution